List of Adventure Time characters: Cinnamon Bun

-Voiced by Dee Bradley Baker

-Cinnamon Bun is a cinnamon roll from the Candy Kingdom who usually tries to impress people by doing tricks or volunteering for tasks, but usually ends up failing.
+Cinnamon Bun (voiced by Dee Bradley Baker) is a cinnamon roll from the Candy Kingdom who usually tries to impress people by doing tricks or volunteering for tasks, but usually ends up failing.
 Princess Bubblegum refers to him as being "half baked" due to his simple-minded nature.
 He became the new Royal Tart Toter after the old Royal Tart Toter became senile.
 After expressing unhappiness with Princess Bubblegum's actions, Cinnamon Bun assists Flame Princess in overthrowing her evil father and staying by her side.
 In "Red Throne", Cinnamon Bun becomes "fully baked" after being struck by flame, gaining intelligence as he declares himself Flame Princess' champion and knight, while professing his platonic love for her.